-*Landscape renovation a joint project from the architect, Dietmar Feichtinger and the landscaper, VOGT.
+*Landscape renovation a joint project by VOGT landscape LTD with Dietmar Feichtinger Architectes.

 ** The “Arbre remarquable de France (Remarkable French Tree)” certification is a national award from ARBRES association.
 Arboreal heritage is managed by the Ville de Paris, including on the Eiffel Tower’s grounds.